CCOG for ECE 196 Fall 2023

 Upon completion of the course students should be able to:

-- Identify the conflict and communication styles of parents, colleagues, and supervisors based on culture and specific roles in the early education field.
+- Identify the conflict and communication styles of parents, colleagues, and supervisors based on culture and specific roles.

-- Use communication strategies to work with parents, colleagues, and supervisors in early education environments.
+- Use communication strategies to work with parents, colleagues, and supervisors at a beginning level.

 Course Activities and Design